Flues for Wood Burning Stoves

-Care must be taken to check the designation of stainless steel chimney systems and flexible liners as a limited number are specifically designed for use with gas fired appliances.
-These must not be used with wood burning or multi fuel appliances.
+Care must be taken to check the designation of stainless steel chimney systems and flexible liners, as a limited number are specifically designed for use with gas-fired appliances.
+These must not be used with wood burning or multi-fuel appliances.
 Clay and pumice chimney systems and liners are suitable for wood, multi-fuel, oil, and gas.

-Stainless Steel Flexible Liners Stainless steel flexible liners are certified to BS EN1856-2.
+Stainless steel flexible liners are certified to BS EN1856-2.

 Flexible liners are used to reline an existing chimney.
 Care must be taken when selecting a flexible liner.
 There are two types of flexible liners:

-- Single skin liners for use with gas appliances and
+- Single skin liners for use with gas appliances

-Factory made system chimneys are easy to handle and available with a wide range of fittings such as elbows, terminals and tees, all of which simple lock or push together.
-They are easily assembled and supported with purpose designed support brackets.
+Factory-made steel systems are easy to handle and available with a wide range of fittings, such as elbows, terminals, and tees, all of which simply lock together.
+They are easily assembled and fixed with a locking band.
 These products, which can be used internally and externally, must be certified to BS EN 1856-1:2009.

 Connecting Flue Pipes

-Connecting Flue Pipes are designed to connect the appliance to the flue.
+Connecting flue pipes are designed to connect the appliance to the flue.
 The pipe is usually decorative because it is visible in the living area.
-The options are vitreous enamel or single wall stainless steel.
+The stove chimney pipe options are vitreous enamel or single-wall stainless steel.

-Single wall stainless steel is certified to EN1856-2.
+Single-wall stainless steel is certified to EN1856-2.
 The vitreous enamel coating should comply with the recommended requirements for high resistance to heat in BS1344 part1:1994 part 7:1984 and acid resistance BSEN 14483-1:2004.
-The European Standard for vitreous enamel low carbon steel flue pipes is BS60009-1989.
+The European Standard for vitreous enamel low-carbon steel flue pipes is BS60009-1989.